sarvjeets/lakshmi/docs/lak.md

 A potential use case would be for fetching the current value of a TickerAsset (the prices are cached for a day).
-In the typical boglehead-style, it is **strongly recommended** to not check your portfolio multiple times a day.
+In line with boglehead philosophy, it is **strongly recommended** to not check your portfolio multiple times a day.
 The decision to cache price information for a day was partly motivated to reduce the urge to check your portfolio multiple times a day to see "_how it is doing_".